programble/effuse/README.md

 symlinks it created before.

 Don't want to symlink a certain bothersome file?
 Why not tell Effuse your opinion on the matter using `effuse -e file`?
+Or why not give it a stern talking to using a `.effuseignore` file?
+Just put one file glob to exclude per line in there and never worry again.

 ```
 Usage: effuse [OPTION...]
 [DEST]